 Remove the lid to expose the water meter.
 There is a valve on the meter, typically it is on the far side away from your home.
 There are two types that look similar, but shut off in different positions.
-Figure 2 shows the two types in the ON position.
+Figure 2 shows the types of valves in the ON position.

 To turn your water off you will need a meter wrench which you can get at most hardware stores, or you can use an adjustable wrench which is a little more difficult to use due to the lack of room.

-Figure 3 will show both valves in the OFF position.
+Figure 3 will show all valves in the OFF position.
 The valve on the left in Box 2 has been turned 90 degrees clockwise and is now off.
-The meter in Box 1 and on the right in Box 2 has been turned just short of 180 degrees clockwise to the off position.
+The valve in Box 1 and on the right in Box 2 has been turned just short of 180 degrees clockwise to the off position.